zkamvar/isc-proposal/isc-proposal.md

 -->

-The Carpentries is a global community of 4,000+ trained volunteer instructors, who have taught workshops that have reached 90,000+ learners.
+The Carpentries is a global community of 4,000+ trained volunteer Instructors, who have taught workshops that have reached 90,000+ learners.
 Our workshops teach introductory computing and data analytical skills to researchers.
 R is taught in more than half of our workshops.
 All the lesson materials are available for free, under a Creative Commons Attribution License, and have been developed by hundreds of contributors who abide by our Code of Conduct[^coc].